 Retailers lose loyalty from employees because they often forget that it is about what the individual brings to the brand, not just the cost of their employment.

-Use these tips to grow loyalty with your employees because when you make their day, they can make your shoppers’ day.
+Use these tips to grow loyalty with your employees because they can make your shoppers’ day when you make their day.

 And that’s what drives customer loyalty and profitability.